bottlerocket-os/bottlerocket/workspaces/api/apiclient/README.md

 socket, and requires you to specify the socket path, the URI (including query string), the HTTP method, and any request body data.

-In the future, we intend to add methods that understand the Thar API and help more with common types of requests.
+In the future, we intend to add methods that understand the Bottlerocket API and help more with common types of requests.

 ## Colophon